ExpressLRS/Docs/docs/software/model-config-match.md

 **_Alternatively_**

-* For wifi-enabled RX modules, use the WebUI to set the Model Match to 255 to disable matching.
+* For WiFi-enabled RX modules, use the WebUI to set the Model Match to 255 to disable matching.
 "Model Match" must still be set to "Off" in the Lua config.